ukparliament/Weeknotes/2018/51/index.md

 Team:Samu have also been busy building a [vocabulary browser](https://api.parliament.uk/vocabulary/browser) for use by the Indexing and Data Management Section of the House of Commons Library.
 And beyond.
 It's been another collaborative effort with our Matthieu working closely with [librarian Liz](https://twitter.com/greensideknits).

 IDMS do sterling work subject indexing parliamentary material and tying together disjointed data.
 But to date the output of that work has only been half visible behind a [search form](http://search-material.parliament.uk/).
 And not visible to the wider web.
-We also [published the thesauri on data.parliament](http://www.data.parliament.uk/dataset/thesauri), but given that was just a list of subject headings and carried no indexed content, it was less that useful.
+We also [published the thesauri on data.parliament](http://www.data.parliament.uk/dataset/thesauri), but given that was just a list of subject headings and carried no indexed content, it was less than useful.

 The new browser spans across the data platform triple store and [SOLR](http://lucene.apache.org/solr/) - where the subject indexings live - so you can now browse parliamentary material by subject heading in a way that's never been possible before.
 For those interested in approaching Parliament by topic, rather than by business or document type, it's probably a better bet than the website.